 Tradesperson: Someone who practices a skilled trade and is not necessarily an apprentice or journeyperson.

 Compulsory trade: Trades that are designated as “compulsory” require a worker to either hold a Certificate of Qualification or be a registered apprentice in order to legally practice this trade in Ontario.
-Journeypersons and apprentices working in compulsory trades must be members in good standing with the Ontario College of Trades.
+Journeypersons and apprentices working in compulsory trades must be members in good standing with Skilled Trades Ontario.

-Voluntary trade: Trades that are designated as “voluntary” can legally be practiced in Ontario by anyone regardless of their qualifications and/or status with the Ontario College of Trades
+Voluntary trade: Trades that are designated as “voluntary” can legally be practiced in Ontario by anyone regardless of their qualifications and/or status with Skilled Trades Ontario.

 Trade Ratios: certain construction trades require a specific number of journeypersons to be on staff for each apprentice hired by a sponsor.
-For example, in the floor covering installer trade there must be two journeypersons on staff for every apprentice hired.
 To view the regulations, visit https://www.ontario.ca/laws/regulation/r14104

 Journeyperson Candidate: Someone who has completed apprenticeship training in Ontario and is preparing to write their Certificate of Qualification exam